jkordek1/FarmingGame/README.md

 | Lettuce    | Green  | 3     | 5      |
 | Blueberry  | Blue   | 4     | 7      |

+Number of turns needed for crops/plants to fully grow and points awarded for their harvest needs some work in order to properly balance the game.
+It's nearly there but not yet optimal.
+But the points awared should grow exponentaly compared to number of turns.

 The winner is a player with most points scored after a number of turns.

 ## Project status